-As in 2010 and 2011, caviar extract represented the main commodity in trade by value in 2012, amounting to USD3.8 billion (~EUR2.8 billion).
+As in previous years, caviar extract represented the main commodity in trade by value in 2013, amounting to USD3.87 billion (~EUR3.55 billion).
 This commodity is imported in very small quantities, and is used in cosmetics, luxury moisturising creams and skincare preparations for its purported anti-aging properties.
-According to the United States Customs data, the estimated value of one kilogram of caviar extract is USD22 million (~EUR16.2 million) or USD22 000 per gram.
-This is based on the median value of 432 records within the United States Customs dataset, spanning five years (2008-2012) and involving both United States imports and exports.
+According to the United States Customs data, the estimated value of one kilogram of caviar extract is USD19 million (~EUR17.4 million) or USD19 000 per gram.
+This is based on the median value of 513 records within the United States Customs dataset, spanning five years (2009-2013) and involving both United States imports and exports.
 It is unclear whether the declared prices in the United States dataset represent the actual price for the extract in its natural form or whether this value represents the luxury commodity that contains the extract; however, caviar extract is known to be traded internationally in both forms.

-In total, nearly 171 kg of extract were imported by the EU in 2012 from a variety of sturgeon species and hybrids.
-Virtually all extract (99.8%) originated from captive-bred or captive-born sources, with the remainder ranched or of unreported source.
-Switzerland was the main EU trading partner accounting for 98% of EU imports; however the majority of this extract originated from two EU countries; France (56%) and Italy (43%).
+In total, over 200 kg of extract were imported by the EU in 2013, mainly from Acipenser baerii (Table 5.2).
+Virtually all extract (99.9%) originated from captive-bred or captive-born sources, with the remainder of an unreported source.
+Switzerland was the main EU trading partner accounting for virtually all EU imports; however the majority of this extract (97%) originated from France.

 “Billion” in this report is used to refer to 109.